 - There is no cost to the homeowner but we welcome help with labor or materials

 - Applications are available online, in PDF format, or at the Maine Seacoast Mission Downeast Campus in Cherryfield.
 Applications must be submitted by June 1, 2017.
-Contact Housing Rehabilitation Program Coordinator Scott Shaw at 207-546-5869 or email [email protected] for more information.
+Contact Housing Rehabilitation Program Manager Scott Shaw at 207-546-5869 or email [email protected] for more information.

-- Coordinator Scott Shaw will call applicants to arrange for a site visit.
+- Manager Scott Shaw will call applicants to arrange for a site visit.
 During the site visit, he will identify repairs or weatherization that may be possible, and take photos of the problem.
 Applicants will also be asked to provide further information about income, employment, and their ability to help complete the work.